Picture Perfect Postcard of Erosion from the North Rim of the Grand Canyon

 There is a report that studies the question of global warming with far greater detail than this does.
 It claims global warming started in the 1950s.
 That report fails to explain why the world’s glaciers started receding circa 1850 as easily seen here.
 The report also has a temperature graph that indicates much of the same — temperature started rising by 1880 at the latest.
 I have much difficulty understanding how a report with 53 authors and 3 editors would gloss over evidence that powerful and easy to recognize.
 This must be the ivory tower though.
 Obfuscation passes for what’s called intelligence; and what’s called intelligence is tightly linked with the size of a professor’s paycheck.

 A Lifetime of Light from a Droplet of Water

 Einstein let the world in on the fact that minute amounts of matter could be converted into vast amounts of energy.
 Yet what does this mean on a practical basis?
 For instance, how much energy does a droplet of water contain?
-The question was raised, and the equation was then devised and solved by my father, an engineer.
+The question was raised, and the equation was then devised and solved by my father, an electrical engineer well-versed in science and mathematics.
 My sole contribution was asking if the final conversion, to kilogram meters, could be translated further to more familiar terms, kilowatts for instance.
 Here is the derivation.